 Associated Skin Problems

-Acne is a very common problem caused by inflammation of grease-producing glands in the skin, leaving open and closed comedones (Blackheads and whiteheads) and inflamed red papules and pustules (spots).
-Acne treatment is necessary because the appearance can affect your appearance with pink marks but more importantly it can lead to permanent scarring if deeper cysts are left untreated.
+Acne is a very common problem caused by inflammation of grease-producing glands in the skin, leaving open and closed comedones (blackheads and whiteheads) and inflamed red papules and pustules (spots).
+Acne treatment is necessary as it can lead to permanent scarring if deeper cysts are left untreated.
 Acne can be prompted by psychological factors such as increased stress levels, hormones, genetics and diet.

 Rosacea is a chronic skin condition that may cause swelling and turn your face red.
 Skin sores may appear, and they may look like acne, they may ooze or crust and lead to a burning sensation and bloodshot or watery eyes.
 Rosacea is more common in women and typically occurs in people with fair skin between 30 and 50.
 Rosacea is caused by swelling of the blood vessels situated right beneath the skin, this can result in blushing or flushing easily and an increased number of spider-like blood vessels (telangiectasia) of the face.
 Rosacea is a harmless condition but has been known to lower self esteem and confidence with those who have it.